 the visuals but that also stands alone as a visceral listening experience….” – The Film Scorer

 “…Dan Wool’s score to this artistic vision is likely the best music to accompany a

-it is one of my favourite releases to have been released this year.
-Dark, tender
+is one of my favourite releases to have been released this year.
+Dark, tender and

 Original underscore for independent feature film.
 Distributed by IFC Films.
 Vinyl and CD on Waxwork Records

 Dan Wool’s Liner-notes from the double-vinyl album package.
 Waxwork Records:

 “Want to check out this weird thing we’re working on?” was Phil Tippett’s initial pitch to me back in 2009 to see if I was interested in working on MAD GOD.
 I had met Phil through our mutual friend, filmmaker Alex Cox, while working on one of Alex’s films, and I soon realized that we had quite a bit in common in terms of our politics, and taste in art, music and films.
 I didn’t really know the scope of Phil’s work at the time, but I was familiar with his company TIPPETT STUDIO, a well regarded Bay Area visual-effects house.
 And surprisingly to me, Phil was familiar with a lot of my music, all the way back to my old band/film score-collective PRAY FOR RAIN.